telnturtle/spotify-applescript/README.md

 2022-04-17T21:35:53 : Not this time
 ```

-Logs one line each day.
+`run.py ` logs one line each day.
 You can see the next log at the next day.

+`once.py` executes the command once then be terminated.

 ### The AppleScript